• Skip to primary navigation

 Tips

-• Beef and pork meatballs substitute - use ground chicken or turkey instead (bake for 5-10 minutes less and then let simmer in the pan along with the sauce as instructed).
+• Beef and pork meatballs substitute - Use ground chicken or turkey instead (bake for 5-10 minutes less and then let simmer in the pan along with the sauce as instructed).
 Or you can simply make the meatballs only with ground pork as well.

-• Don’t overcook - A good rule of thumb here is to rather undercook the meatballs and let them simmer in tomato sauce for longer than 1 hour.
+• Don’t overcook - A good rule of thumb here is to undercook the meatballs and let them simmer in tomato sauce for longer than 1 hour.
 If overcooked, meatballs will lose their texture and tenderness.

 stacked meatballs in tomato sauce on a pile of spaghetti, bite shot of a top centered meatball